bsmith89/make-bml/make-lesson.md

 > #### Try it ####
 >
-> After you've edited you've replaced the two rules with one pattern
+> After you've replaced the two rules with one pattern
-> rule, try removing all of the products and rerunning the pipeline.
+> rule, try removing all of the products (`make clean`)
+> and rerunning the pipeline.
 >
 > Is anything different now that you're using the pattern rule?
+>
+> If everything still works, commit your changes to _git_.

 > #### Practice ####
 >